yasifipo/yasifipo/README.md

 *  sort: optional.
 Will be used for sorting when displaying tag items
 *  all keys will be available on page.data
 *  content (not part of yaml): content of page (in markdown language)
+*  post: optional, name of function to call if page request method is POST

 ## Post file
 *  url: optional.
 If not set, will use default url config.
 In that case, filename must start with the date (YYYYMMDD), if date tag is not set